Topographs for binary quadratic forms and class numbers: Reduction of forms

-This follows by verifying it for the generators $T$ and $S$.
-For $D>0$ we see that each form $q$ corresponds to a directed hyperbolic geodesic in $\H$ from $\ze_q$ to $\ze'_q$.
+For $D>0$ the roots are in $\R \cup \{\infty\}$ and we see that each form $q$ corresponds to a directed hyperbolic geodesic in $\H$ from $\ze_q$ to $\ze'_q$.
 The image of any of these geodesics (a semicircle centered on $\R$ or a vertical line) under the action of $\SL(2,\Z)$ is another such geodesic.
-We will exploit this geometry in Section \ref{di}.
+For $D<0$ the roots are conjugate non-reals, each form $q$ just corresponds to the point $z_q$ in $\H$, and $\SL(2,\Z)$ acts on these points.
+See Figure \ref{paf}; we will exploit this geometry in Section \ref{di}.

-\begin{adef} {\rm For a quadratic form $q\neq [0,0,0]$, the {\em path associated with its root $\ze_q$} is defined as follows.
-Let $a_0$, $a_1$, $a_2, \dots$ be the general continued fraction coefficients of $\ze_q$.
+\begin{adef} {\rm For a quadratic form $q\neq [0,0,0]$, the {\em path associated with its root $\ze_q \in \C \cup \{\infty\}$} is defined as follows.
+Let $a_0$, $a_1$, $a_2, \dots$ be the general continued fraction coefficients of $\ze_q$, as described in Section \ref{co}.
 Starting at configuration $q$ on the topograph, make an alternating sequence of turns, first going left $a_0$ times, then right $a_1$ times, and so on. {\em Matrices associated with $\ze_q$ and this path} are, taking coefficients up to $a_r$,

 (ending with $L^{a_r}$ if $r$ is even).
 If $\ze_q = \infty$ or $0$ then we remain at $q$ and $M=I$.
 The paths and matrices for the second root $\ze'_q$ are defined analogously. } \end{adef}

 We will need the next technical lemma.